vketteni/toggle25-chrome-ext/README.md

-toggle25 enables chrome users to select an element on any webpage and toggle its display using keyboard shortcuts.
+toggle25 lets Chrome users select and temporarily remove any element from a webpage using keyboard shortcuts.
-The extension provides an elegant user interface with a toast notification system and dynamic hover highlighting during element selection.
+Unlike standard "hide" methods, it removes elements from the DOM, preventing interference from nested JavaScript.
+Elements can be restored instantly.
+The extension features a clean UI, hover highlighting, and toast notifications.

 <img src="https://github.com/user-attachments/assets/93fafd79-f6e5-4747-93e7-8dfb7859d364" width="500">